 - If the camera's internal temperature is high, the quality of images shot with a high ISO speed or long exposure may decline even before the white icon is displayed.

-- In magnified view, the shutter speed and aperture value will be displayed in orange.
+- In magnified view, the shutter speed and aperture value will be displayed in red.
 If you take the picture in magnified view, the exposure may not come out as desired.
 Return to the normal view before taking the picture.

 - Even if you take the picture in magnified view, the image will be captured with the image area of the normal view.

 - Under low- or bright-light conditions, the displayed image may not reflect the brightness of the captured image.